hove-io/ntfs-specification/ntfs_en.md

 * on_demand_transport : indicates an information note about an On Demand Transportation service.
 This note must specify the reservation's conditions and telephone number.

 ### comment_links.txt (optional)
-This file links an object (line, stop, scheduled time, etc.) to a comment and associates multiple notes with an object and multiple objects with a note.
+This file links an object (line, stop, timetables, etc.) to a comment and associates multiple notes with an object and multiple objects with a note.

 Column | Type | Constraint | Note
 --- | --- | --- | ---